How it Works

 What is the 52 SUPER SERIES?

 The 52 SUPER SERIES is established as the world’s leading grand prix monohull racing circuit.
-Starting on 16th January 2017, up to thirteen teams from eight different countries will battle it out over a series of six week-long regattas between January and September this year.
+Starting on 23rd May 2018, up to thirteen teams from nine different countries will battle it out over a series of five week-long regattas between May and September this year.

 The 52 SUPER SERIES is an in-shore, monohull, fleet racing circuit.
 It is based on a tightly controlled, carefully managed box rule.
 This measurement defines certain key speed producing dimensions – such as sail area, hull length, beam measurements, displacement, keel depth, rig height and weight, but leaves enough latitude for designers and teams to express their own ideas.
 It can be considered to be similar to the Formula 1 of monohull yacht racing because teams can design build and campaign their own boat to their own ideas, as long as it fits to the ‘horsepower’ and build rules.
 So every boat is different, even if the evolution of the rule means the current boats are very similar and sail at almost exactly the same speeds.

 But, unlike handicap racing, the 52 SUPER SERIES races are on a simple first-past-the-post format, real time racing with no post-race time compensation.
 Owners and crews love the high speeds, the exceptional power to weight ratio, the dinghy-like feel on the helm and the need to pursue small incremental advantages to win races.
 It truly remains a unique proposition within the sport of sailing.
 The 52 SUPER SERIES is the best monohull racing in the world.